Skip to content

 How CAMAudit Detects This

-CAMAudit extracts the gross-up provision from your lease, including the occupancy threshold (commonly 95%), the categories of expenses subject to gross-up, and the formula for normalization.
-Not all leases have gross-up provisions; CAMAudit notes when one is absent.
+CAMAudit extracts the gross-up provision from your lease, including the occupancy threshold, commonly 95%, the categories of expenses subject to gross-up, and the formula for normalization.
+Not all leases include gross-up provisions, and CAMAudit notes when one is absent so you understand whether this protection applies to you.

-For leases with gross-up provisions, CAMAudit checks the occupancy level during the reconciliation period against the threshold.
-If occupancy was below the threshold, gross-up should have been applied to variable expenses.
-The tool reviews whether the reconciliation statement includes gross-up adjustments and flags the discrepancy when they are missing.
+CAMAudit's gross-up detection rule checks the occupancy level during the reconciliation period against the threshold when a gross-up provision is present.
+When occupancy was below the threshold, gross-up should have been applied to variable expenses.
+CAMAudit reviews whether the reconciliation statement includes gross-up adjustments and flags the discrepancy when they are missing.

 CAMAudit notes in the finding report which variable expense categories were affected and estimates the scale of the missing adjustment based on the occupancy gap.
-This finding is typically the basis for a formal audit request, since the landlord's internal cost allocation data is needed to calculate the precise dollar impact.
+CAMAudit's finding gives you the documented basis for a formal audit request, since the landlord's internal cost allocation data is needed to calculate the precise dollar impact of the missing normalization.

 Real-World Example